This post may contain affiliate links – read our full disclosure

 Decorating Your Beehive

-Decorating and Painting bee hives is one of the first tasks for the new beekeeper.
-Any painting should be completed well before the bees arrive.
+Decorating and Painting beehives is one of the first tasks for the new beekeeper.
+Bees are sensitive to odors.
+Therefore, any painting should be completed well before the bees arrive.
 You can just chose 1 fun color or paint a fancy design.
-A good coat of paint will help your beekeeping equipment last longer.
-Some beekeepers want to brighten up the bee yard just a bit more – it’s okay to go a little crazy.
+It’s not just about looks -a good coat of paint will help your beekeeping equipment last longer.
+What’s wrong with plain white?
+Nothing at all.
+But, some beekeepers want to brighten up the bee yard just a bit more with hand painted beehives – it’s okay to go a little crazy.

-As I explained in my article – How to Paint a Bee Hive .
+As explained in my article How to Paint a Beehive .
 Color doesn’t really matter a lot in beekeeping.
-Let’s face it, we paint bee hives for our enjoyment, I doubt that the bees care.
+Let’s face it, the color we use to paint hives is for our enjoyment.
+I doubt the bees care.

-You will find a trend toward white or pastel colors.
+Traditionally beehives were painted solid white.
+And even today, you will notice a trend toward white or pastel colors.
 This is mostly due to lighter colors making it easier for the bees to keep the hive cool enough in Summer.

-And, not having all the hives the same color may help reduce drifting and help bees return to the correct home.
+And, not having all the hives the same color may help reduce drifting.
+This means it helps bees return to the correct home.